 In April 2015, we announced the execution of long-term agreements that support development of a new 24-inch diameter pipeline (the "Midland-to-Houston" pipeline) that would transport increasing volumes of crude oil and condensate from the Permian Basin to markets in Southeast Texas.
 The new pipeline will originate at our Midland, Texas crude oil terminal and extend 416 miles to our Sealy storage facility, which is located west of Houston, Texas.
-Volumes arriving at Sealy would then be transported to our Enterprise Crude Houston ("ECHO") terminal in southeast Houston using our Rancho II pipeline, which is currently under construction and expected to be complete in August 2015.
-Through ECHO, shippers will have direct access to every refinery in Houston, Texas City, Beaumont and Port Arthur, as well as our dock facilities.
+Volumes arriving at Sealy would then be transported to our Enterprise Crude Houston ("ECHO") terminal in southeast Houston using our Rancho II pipeline, which commenced operations in September 2015.
+Using ECHO, shippers will have direct access to every refinery in Houston, Texas City, Beaumont and Port Arthur, as well as our dock facilities.
 The Midland-to-Houston pipeline is expected to have a transportation capacity of up to 450 MBPD and commence operations in the second quarter of 2017.